jpin730/jpin730/README.md

 # Hi there! 😁

-I'm a Mechatronics Engineer and Programming Enthusiast.
-I really like learning especially about technology and programming.
-I'm motivated to acquire new experiences.
+Frontend Developer with experience building responsive websites and strong UX-based approach.
+Self-taught and open-minded to new ways of solving.
+Great emphasis on scalable code and good practices.

 ![Most used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=jpin730&layout=donut)